vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 #  Virtual Container Host Delete Options #

-The command line utility for vSphere Integrated Containers, `vic-machine`, provides a `delete` command that allows you to cleanly remove virtual container hosts.
+The command line utility for vSphere Integrated Containers Engine, `vic-machine`, provides a `delete` command that allows you to cleanly remove virtual container hosts.
 The options that `vic-machine delete` requires depend on the location in your vSphere environment in which you deployed the virtual container host.

 ### `target` ###